-Known as the Lantern Festival or Moon-cake Festival, the Mid Autumn Festival is one of the most popular events celebrated by the Singaporean Chinese community.
+Also known as the Lantern Festival or Mooncake Festival, the Singapore Mid Autumn Festival is one of the most popular events celebrated by the Singaporean Chinese community.

 It takes place annually on the 15th day of the eighth lunar month and has been celebrated for more than one thousand years in China.

-Mid Autumn Festival Singapore 2016 & Chinese Moon Cakes
+Singapore Mid Autumn Festival Singapore 2020 & Chinese Moon Cakes

-The whole family gets involved in the celebration giving them time to bond as they gather the harvest, pray and offer thanksgivings.
+The whole family gets involved in the celebration giving them time to bond as they gather the harvest, pray and offer thanksgiving.
 Business partners and friends also show their gratitude by sharing moon-cake gifts.
-The Lantern festival is not complete without savouring the tasty moon-cakes which come in various shapes, colours and flavors.
+The Lantern Festival is not complete without savouring the tasty moon-cakes which come in various shapes, colours and flavours.
 The signature moon-cake for the Singaporean community is the Durian-filled cake.